hmoradiya/CS515_Project3/Readme.md

 **Description of testing**

-Before moving to testing first of all use below comand to complate basic instalation.
+For testing, first of all use below comand to complate basic instalation.

 We have used Flask to build web forum and Integration with Flask-SQLalchemy